data-star-mx/wasp/README.md

 WASP is a big data framework that allows you to not waste time with devops architectures and integrating different components.
 WASP lets you focus on your data, business logic and algorithms, without worrying about tipical big data problems like:

-- at least once delivery !!!!! exactly once?
+- at least once or exactly once delivery
 - periodically training a machine learning model
 - publishing your results in real time, to be reactive
 - applying schemas to unstructured data